Did you see all of your questions? If not, click here to e-mail a Camp Director with your question, and we will get right back to you.

 Appel Farm campers always enjoy our beautiful 25-meter swimming pool.
 Campers may choose to take swim as a Minor to learn aquatic and safety skills based on the American Red Cross Learn-to-Swim program or they can swim every day for fun during Free Choice in the late afternoon.
 The pool is also open several days each week in the mornings for early-bird lap swimming and on Sunday morning and afternoon for free swim.

 At the end of each session, campers perform or display the works of are they completed in their Majors in exhibitions, and camp families are invited to attend.
-We have a Mini-Session Showcase the last night of camp of each 2-week session, and an entire week of performances at the end of each 4-week sessions.
+We have a Mini-Session Showcase the last night of camp of each 1 and 2-week session, and an entire week of performances at the end of each 4-week sessions.
 Schedules for Performance Week are available for our 4-week camper families on Visiting Day.
 All camp performances are recorded and available on DVD for families who are unable to attend.

 We ask that campers bring two sets of sheets for their bed, so they can switch out their sheets on laundry day.
 Campers will also need a sleeping bag for our Overnight Camping program.
 Linens packets including sheets, pillow cases, a blanket, towels and washcloths, as well as sleeping bags, are available at no cost for campers who are flying to camp.